 Estimates of the size of the market vary.

-A March 2014 study on the global commercial insurance market by Swiss Re put global commercial insurance premiums at about $641 billion in 2010.
-A similar October 2012 study estimated that traditional commercial insurers accounted for 90 percent of the market, with captives and other self-insurance mechanisms accounting for the remainder.
+A May 2017 study on the global commercial insurance market by Swiss Re put global commercial insurance premiums at about $720 billion in 2016.
+An October 2012 study estimated that traditional commercial insurers accounted for 90 percent of the market, with captives and other self-insurance mechanisms accounting for the remainder.
 Global captive premiums were estimated at $55 billion 2010, with U.S. corporations representing 50 percent to 60 percent of the volume.

 Alternative market mechanisms account for about 25 percent to 35 percent of the U.S. commercial market, A.M.
 Best reported in its “State of the Captive Insurance Market 2012" webinar.

 The concept of captive insurers, insurance companies created to insure the risks of their owners, was introduced in the 1950s, when fire protection engineer Frederic Weiss formed subsidiaries to cover the risks of an industrial client in Ohio.
-Since that time several states and overseas jurisdictions have emerged as popular domiciles for captives.
-There are currently nearly 5,000 captives worldwide.
+Since that time many states and overseas jurisdictions have emerged as popular domiciles for captives.
+There are currently 6,027 captives worldwide, according to Business Insurance.

 Associations or groups of companies may band together to form a captive to provide insurance coverage.
 Professionals such as doctors, lawyers and accountants have formed many captives.
 Captives may, in turn, use a variety of reinsurance mechanisms to provide coverage.
 Many offshore captives use a fronting insurer to provide the basic insurance policy.
 Fronting typically means that underwriting, claims and administrative functions are handled in the United States by an experienced commercial insurance company, since a captive generally will not want to get involved directly in running the insurance operation.
 Also, fronting allows a company to show it has an insurance policy with a U.S.-licensed insurance company, which it may need to do for legal and business reasons.